AnuragInBytes/CODSOFT/README.md

 # CODSOFT_INTERNSHIP
-This is GitHub repo for task subission of c++ internship at codsoft
+This is GitHub repo for task subission of PYTHON internship at codsoft